lainors7/aliexpress-API-SDK/README.md

 Create a folder, and put in the SDK folder and renameit like "SDK".
 Then go to "SDK/top/TopClient" and search "$appKey" and assign it the value of your AppKey and do the same with the $secretKey with your App Secret.

-Place it in the main folder, you now just can see the SDK folder.
+Place it in the main folder, you now just should only see the "SDK" folder.